ruby-gnome/ruby-gnome/README.md

 Most people won't have the correct permissions for a system install, so the vast majority of people to run ruby from their local, <b>home/...</b> folder.

-To test if your copy of ruby is running locally enter this on the command line:
+To test if your copy of Ruby is running locally enter this on the command line:

 ```bash
 which ruby